 How it works and its advantages

-The da Vinci surgical system allows the surgeon to perform minimally invasive surgeries with an advanced set of instruments and a high definition 3D view of the surgical area.
-Its use is frequent in urology, gynecology, cardiology procedures, among others.
+The da Vinci surgical system allows the surgeon to perform minimally invasive surgeries with an advanced set of instruments and a high-definition 3D view of the surgical area.
+Its use is frequent in urology, gynecology, and cardiology procedures, among others.

 The da Vinci has four arms, one of which carries the camera, while the other three are free to carry surgical instruments, such as a scalpel, retractors, and scissors.

-Robotic surgery has advantages not only concerning conventional (open) surgery but also about laparoscopic surgery.
-Among the advantages are smaller cuts (because it is less invasive), reduced bleeding, pain and risks of infection and faster recovery of the patient, among others.
+Robotic surgery has advantages not only concerning conventional (open) surgery but also in laparoscopic surgery.
+Among the advantages are smaller cuts (because it is less invasive), reduced bleeding, pain, and risks of infection, and faster recovery of the patient, among others.